ehsan11100/AdGuard/FAQ.md

 5. You have no DNS rewrites in `Filters -> DNS rewrites` that may interfere.

 6. You have no custom rules in `Filters -> Custom filtering rules` that may interfere.

+### <a href="#verboselog" id="verboselog">How to configure AdGuard Home to write verbose-level logs?</a>

+To troubleshoot a complicated issue, it is often needed to enable verbose-level logging in AdGuard Home.
+Here's how it should be done:

+1. Stop AdGuard Home
+2. Configure AdGuard Home to collect logs.
+In order to do that, edit `AdGuardHome.yaml`:
+    * Set path to the log file in `log_file`
+    * Set `verbose` to `True`
+3. Restart AdGuard Home and reproduce the issue